Algorithms for Competitive Division of Chores: Introduction

-\textbf{\emph{Indivisible chores.}} Finally, we also show how to find approximately fair allocations for {indivisible} chores in polynomial time, for fairness notions such as weighted envy-freeness and weighted proportionality.
-For indivisible chores, the corresponding relaxations of these fairness notions are weighted envy-freeness up to removal of a chore from a bundle and addition of another chore to another bundle (weighted-EF$_1^1$) and weighted proportionality up to one chore (weighted-Prop$1$).
+\textbf{\emph{{Implications for} indivisible chores.}} {Sometimes, each chore must be allocated to an agent entirely.
+For example, a manager distributing the tasks may want to avoid responsibility-sharing among workers and hence treats chores as indivisible; alternatively, each chore may require special equipment, and there is only one unit of equipment per chore.}

-These results become an immediate corollary of Theorem~1 and the technique from the recent work \cite{barman2018} that showed how to round a divisible competitive allocation with goods in order to get an approximately fair and Pareto optimal indivisible allocation.
+{For problems with indivisible chores, we show how to find approximately fair Pareto optimal allocations in polynomial time for fairness notions such as weighted envy-freeness or weighted proportionality.
+The corresponding relaxations of these fairness notions} are weighted envy-freeness up to the removal of a chore from a bundle and the addition of another chore to another bundle (weighted-EF$_1^1$) and weighted proportionality up to one chore (weighted-Prop$1$). {Neither the existence of Pareto optimal approximately-fair allocations nor algorithms for finding them were known for indivisible chores, e.g., \cite{FrSh19a} mention finding a Pareto optimal Prop$1$ allocation as an open problem.}

-To the best of our knowledge, no algorithms for the approximately-fair and efficient allocation of indivisible chores were known.
+{The results on indivisible chores} become an immediate corollary of our main theorem and the technique from the recent work \cite{barman2018} that showed how to round a divisible competitive allocation with goods to get an approximately fair and Pareto optimal indivisible allocation.

-\paragraph{Organization of the paper.} Section 2 formalizes the model and defines the competitive rule and its properties.
-In Section 3 we give the main theorem and describe the main phases of the algorithm.
-In Section 4 we study the Pareto frontier and show how to compute a rich family of allocation graphs.
-In Section 5 we obtain explicit formulas for competitive utility profiles when the consumption graph is known.
-In Section 6 we check that a given utility profile is competitive, recovering an allocation and prices.
-We conclude with Section 7, which shows how to obtain approximately fair allocations for indivisible chores.
+\paragraph{Organization of the paper.} {Section~\ref{sec_preliminaries} defines the competitive rule and discusses its properties, criteria of Pareto optimality, and other tools.} In Section~\ref{sec_main}, we give the main theorem and describe the main phases of the algorithm. {Section~\ref{sect_compute_Pareto} is devoted to computing} a rich family of {consumption} graphs.
+Section~\ref{sect_recover_U} provides explicit formulas for competitive utility profiles when the consumption graph is known.
+In Section~\ref{sect_check_compet}, we check {whether} a given utility profile is competitive, recovering an allocation and prices. {Section~\ref{sect_indiv} is about} approximately fair allocations for indivisible chores. {Section~\ref{sect_conclusions} discusses directions for future research.}